nss-evening-web-development/curriculum/src/data/curriculum/python/week-00/02-python-test.md

 ## Running Python in the terminal

-You can use the CLI interpreter to enter and run some code that you just want to test out without having to put it in a file and running it.
+You can use the CLI interpreter to enter and run some code that you just want to test out without having to put it in a file and run it.

 1. In your terminal, type `python` and press `Enter`.
 1. You should see the following output: